ProSkills101/Stock_price_prediction/README.md

 ## Requirements

-In addition to having an environment wth python (I use python 3.9.12 for reference), the following packages are also required:
+In addition to having an environment with python (I use python 3.9.12 for reference), the following packages are also required:
 * numpy 1.21.5
 * pandas 1.4.2
 * pandas_datareader 0.10.0